What We Collect

 Images are for study purposes only, and any requests for reproductions must be directed to the owners.
 The CAP reserves the right to protect information provided by the cooperating owners, and information concerning private collections is restricted or kept confidential when requested.
 CAP personnel cannot undertake extensive research for either individuals or institutions.
 The staff is not permitted to provide certification of authenticity or to give appraisals.
 A nominal fee is charged for printing large reports and photocopying archival material.

 The CAP depends on the assistance of portrait owners, interns, and volunteers.

 Include your collection in our national portrait survey by downloading our Portrait Survey Form (PDF)

-Until July 1, 2019 please mail the form via the U.S. Postal Service to:
+Please mail the form via the U.S. Postal Service to: